harimseong/harimseong.github.io/about.md

 ### Summary
 <hr style="border: none; border-bottom: 1px solid white;">
 I am software engineer with a strong interest in low-level areas such as embedded softwares and operating systems.
-Writing and debugging such things is challenging but gives rewarding experience.
+Developing and debugging such things is challenging but gives rewarding experience.

 ### Skills
 <hr style="border: none; border-bottom: 1px solid white;">